 ACCOMMODATIONS: Accommodations are generally good on this tour.
-Most hotels will be western-style, but a few will be Japanese-style with Japanese-style bathhouses (see cultural etiquette below).
+Almost all hotels will be western-style, but one will be Japanese-style and some offer Japanese-style bathhouses (see cultural etiquette below) as well as western bathrooms.
 Futons make a great warm, firm base on which to sleep, and you simply pile quilts up on top to make a really comfortable nocturnal nest.
-Some places may get you to make up your own futon and quilts, and these are simply folded up and put away in a cupboard next day (as at Washi-no-Yado).
-Some shared rooms may be necessary in Hokkaido, sleeping on platforms or tatami rush matting floors.
-We try to ensure en suite where possible.